Our History Unveiled

 Excess & Scandal

-From the 1890s to the early 1910s., the influence of the Friends of Autumn reached its peak.
-The society's clandestine gatherings and galas became legendary among the societal elite, with chapter houses taking root throughout Europe and the United States.
-The society, however, was not immune to scrutiny.
+From the 1890s to the early 1910s, the society's influence reached its peak.
+Their clandestine gatherings and galas had become legendary among the elite, with small chapter houses taking root throughout Europe and the US even as more traditional esoteric groups saw a sharp decline.
+The Friends, however, were not immune to scrutiny.
 As they grew in prominence, so did the rumors, leading to investigations by law enforcement and political powers around the globe.

 1914–1920